shouldsee/python-singular-pipe/README.md

 - [ ] Adding InputHTTP() and OutputHTTP() object
 - [ ] (abandoned)import module from online.
 - [ ] migrate valid cache folder and preserving inner dependency and re-connect cutted dependency
+- [ ] implementing checks for output nodes to make sure Files.to_ident() are changed